 Stock Ownership Guidelines.
 We maintain stock ownership guidelines that enable us to meet our compensation objective of aligning the interests of our executive officers with those of our shareholders.
-Our stock ownership guidelines are described in more detail in "Stock Ownership Guidelines" on page 63.
-As of October 31, 2019, each of our executive officers required to meet the stock ownership guidelines had met such guideline.
+Our stock ownership guidelines are described in more detail in "Stock Ownership Guidelines" on page 64.
+As of October 31, 2020, each of our executive officers required to meet the stock ownership guidelines had met such guideline.

 Hedging and Pledging.
 Our insider trading policy prohibits officers and directors from engaging in hedging or pledging of our securities.
-Our anti-hedging and pledging policy is described in more detail in "Anti-Hedging and Anti-Pledging Policies" on page 63.
+Our anti-hedging and pledging policy is described in more detail in "Anti-Hedging and Anti-Pledging Policies" on page 64.

 Tax Deductibility of Compensation.
-Prior to the enactment of the Tax Act, in designing our executive compensation program, we considered the deductibility of executive compensation under Code Section 162(m).
-The Tax Act, among other things, repealed the exemption from Code Section 162(m)'s deduction limit for "performance-based" compensation for taxable years beginning after December 31, 2017.
-Our compensation plans were designed with the intention of satisfying the requirements for "performance-based" compensation as defined in Code Section 162(m) prior to the effective date of the Tax Act so that such awards would be exempt from the Code Section 162(m) deduction limitation.
-While we designed these plans to operate in this manner, the Committee may administer the plans in a manner that does not satisfy such requirements in order to achieve a result that the Committee determines to be appropriate, including by revising performance goals and/or adjustment events as needed to ensure our pay practices continue to align with performance.
-While the Committee desires to structure performance-based compensation in a manner intended to be exempt from the Code Section 162(m) deduction limit, no assurance can be given that compensation intended to satisfy the requirements for exemption from Code Section 162(m) in fact will.
+Prior to the enactment of the Tax Cuts and Jobs Act of 2017 (the "2017 Tax Act"), in designing our executive compensation program, we considered the deductibility of executive compensation under Code Section 162(m).
+The 2017 Tax Act, among other things, repealed the exemption from Code Section 162(m)'s \$1 million deduction limit for "performance-based" compensation for taxable years beginning after December 31, 2017.
+Our compensation plans were designed with the intention of satisfying the requirements for "performance-based" compensation as defined in Code Section 162(m) prior to the effective date of the 2017 Tax Act so that such awards would be exempt from the Code Section 162(m) deduction limitation.
+While we designed these plans to operate in this manner, the Committee could administer the plans in a manner that did not satisfy such requirements in order to achieve a result that the Committee determined to be appropriate, including by revising performance goals and/or adjustment events as needed to ensure our pay practices continued to align with performance even if this resulted in a disallowance of a deduction for amounts in excess of \$1 million.

-Despite the changes to Section 162(m) as a result of the Tax Act, consistent with our executive compensation philosophy of linking pay to performance and aligning executive interests with those of our shareholders, we currently expect that we will continue to structure our executive compensation program so that a significant portion of total executive compensation is linked to the performance of our Company.
+Despite the changes to Section 162(m) as a result of the 2017 Tax Act, consistent with our executive compensation philosophy of linking pay to performance and aligning executive interests with those of our shareholders, we currently expect that we will continue to structure our executive compensation program so that a significant portion of total executive compensation is linked to the performance of our Company even though amounts in excess of the Code Section 162(m) limit are no longer deductible.